Update - 05/06/2015

 While this may be country-specific at the moment – India is an incredibly mobile-focused market that effectively skipped the desktop revolution – it could well be an indicator of the way the global market is headed.

 There are several steps required to implement App Indexing, and this will require the support of the developers of both your app and your website.
 Please note that the steps below apply to Android apps.
-For information about implementing App Indexing for iOS, click here.
+We also have a blog post about implementing App Indexing for iOS.

 To implement App Indexing:

 - Enable deep linking within the app – This requires the addition of some code within the Android app itself.
 The code allows the app to understand requests originating from Google’s search app or an Android browser and respond to them correctly.
 For more detail, visit the Google Developers site